Welcome to the Lehman College Division of Student Affairs Peer Educator Program

 Peer Educators will have a working knowledge of Campus Life Policies and Procedures with respect to Student Club recognition, space reservations, yearbook procedures and special event programming and will be expected to function in assistance of these programs .Peer Educators will also be expected to be of assistance to programs such as the Herbert H. Lehman Institute for Student Leadership Development, Intramural Sports Programs, Campus Information Services Role and Function, College ¡§Guest Policies¡¨, Ticket Procedures, and Supervision of Events.
 They will also be trained and taught the use of current theories and practices in Student Affairs.

 In an effort to create a solid program, Peer Educators will assist with outreach.
 They will not only reach out to local agencies in the Bronx and surrounding areas through phone calls, meetings and written communication to build partnerships in a reputation for the Community Engagement and New Student Programs, but also seek support within the community of Lehman students.
 Peer Educators will participate as site leaders for one-day service projects throughout the community.
 As leaders of these service projects, they will need to utilize cooperation and willingness to work in teams with other Peers, great public speaking skills to inform and motivate others about each project, and relationship building skills to forge better professional relationships with staff and their fellow Peers.
 Responsibilities will also include working with New Student Programs and helping to organize half-day service projects.
 The ability to work with agencies and non-profit organizations in a professional manner is crucial to the success of this program and the Peer Educators development.
 Peer Educators will be responsible for tracking participants, developing an on-line RSVP program and collecting data related to completed projects, which will help market Service-Learning to Lehman faculty and staff in the future.
+IPCE is dedicated to providing services, programs and activities that facilitate U.S immigration compliance and cross-cultural learning experiences that assist international student and scholars in meeting their academic, personal growth and professional goals.

 Student Disability Services